 Business leaders and Human Resources (HR) practitioners need to embrace a mindset shift.

-They need to expand their capabilities to navigate through the flux of challenges (internal and external), anticipate change and make informed decisions to develop purpose & direction for their business.
+They need to expand their capabilities to make informed decisions to navigate through the flow of challenges (internal and external), anticipate change, and develop purpose and direction for their business.

-Leaders and practitioners can make significant impacts by blending lean, agile and design thinking principles/practices across various functions/departments, business units and overall business.
+Leaders and practitioners can make a significant impact in various functions / departments, business units and the overall business by blending lean, agile and design thinking principles / practices.

 Companies like McKinsey, Deloitte, Pricewaterhouse Coopers, and others have coducted extensive global research and the findings show that organizations should be redesigned to be more agile responsive.